 |Facebook Inc. Class A||FB||1.898974|

 |Berkshire Hathaway Inc. Class B||BRK.B||1.549398|

 |Alphabet Inc. Class C||GOOG||1.313764|

 |Wells Fargo & Co.||WFC||1.160224|

+Since humans don’t manage index funds, there is no due diligence and no one even reviews the company’s financial statements.
 Is it a public company?
 Then the index fund will buy it.

 Is it a really big public company?
 Then the index fund will buy a lot of it.

+For example, what if you hate that Amazon doesn’t pay taxes?
 Or let’s say you care deeply about the environment, how employees are treated or what political organizations a company supports.